 The best way around the city is to get a Lisboa card which is available for 24, 48 or 72 hours.
 This provides unlimited access and travel on the public transport network and also gives you free admission to 23 museums and historic buildings and you can benefit from discounts at a vast range of other attractions.

 Secure your Lisboa Card before you visit the city, and get the latest prices, by clicking here.

 Wow, there are some great ideas here for what to see and things to do with kids in Lisbon.
 During our trip, we were hoping to visit Belem as it lies along the same train line we would be taking to and from Cascais.
 The castle sounded right up our sons street, as did the aquarium.
 And I really wanted to try visit as many of the suggestions as possible during our few days in the city.
 I just wasn’t sure how we were going to fit it all in!

 Thanks so much to all my fellow bloggers to contributing to this post and helping us plan our visit to Lisbon with kids.

-For some more ideas for things to do in Lisbon with kids, check out this post from Mummy Travels.
+For some more ideas for family things to do in Lisbon, check out this post from Mummy Travels.